rei/rei-cedar-docs/docs/components/input/README.md

 ### Input with Link Text

 Input field with link text on right.
-The link should describe it's relationship to the input field either through it's text content or an aria-label.
+The link should describe its relationship to the input field either through its text content or an aria-label.

 <cdr-doc-example-code-pair :repository-href="$page.frontmatter.component_location" :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrInput, CdrLink'})" :codeMaxHeight="false" :model="{defaultModel: ''}">